mohamedhassanmus/prox/README.md

 ```

 ### Fitting
-You would first need to need to downlaod and extract the [[PROX dataset](https://prox.is.tue.mpg.de/)] as explained in the previous section.
+To run the method you would first need to need to download and extract the [PROX dataset](https://prox.is.tue.mpg.de/) as explained in the previous section.
 Then run the following command to execute the code:
 ```Shell
 python prox/main.py --config cfg_files/CONF.yaml
     --recording_dir RECORDING_DIR